Skip to main content

 • ensuring two trusted persons are present when accessing funds and counting

-• advising us of any planned expense deductions prior to doing so
+• informing us of any expense deductions in advance

-• ensuring that all funds collected are sent to Shelter within two weeks of receiving them, using the reference ‘CE’, plus your name
+• notifying us when you have sent the funds by emailing community@shelter.org.uk sending all funds to Shelter within two weeks of your event, using the reference ‘CFR’ and your name

 Payments can be made via BACS: